 Can a Business Owner Take Some Time Out?

 “I’m burnt out.
 I can’t do this.
 I want to take a break − only a short vacation − but I just don’t have the time.
-But I know I can’t sustain this for much longer. ”
+But I know I can’t sustain this for much longer.”

-It’s all too common among business owners of startups that they suffer from burnout.
-That is the emotional exhaustion of feeling totally drained, unable to cope, and deadbeat.
+That is the emotional exhaustion of feeling drained, unable to cope, and deadbeat.
 In most cases, you will also lack the energy to do your work.

-The question is whether a vacation will suffice or whether you need to do something a bit more dramatic, such as to deploy a hard reset?
+The question is whether a vacation will suffice or whether you need to do something a bit more dramatic, such as to deploy a hard reset.

 As an experienced, professional company, we understand that a hard reset will benefit your long-term wellness.
 But what is a hard reset, and what is the benefit for business owners?